-Coccyx is the smallest and the most inferior bone in the spinal column.
+The coccyx is the smallest and the most inferior bone in the spinal column.
 It is the terminal part of the vertebral column that makes up the very bottom portion of the spine below the sacrum.
 It is usually composed of four vertebrae (Co1- Co4), which fuse to produce a triangular shape, resembling a shortened tail.
-As it is the remnant of the vestigial tail, it is commonly known as tailbone.
-Coccyx is one of the bones that bear the body’s weight while sitting.
+As it is the remnant of the vestigial tail, it is commonly known as the tailbone.
+The coccyx is one of the bones that bear the body’s weight while sitting.

 The coccyx is located in the most distal portion of the spine, just below the sacrum.
 It is the lowermost part of the pelvic girdle or pelvis.